 Bulldogs are some of the least intelligent dog breeds according to the “experts.”
 Though we don’t necessarily agree with their research methods, it’s important to understand how they came to their conclusion.

-And with the help of 199 obedience trial judges from North America, Coren published his infamous book and list of most intelligent dogs.
+And with the help of 199 obedience trial judges from North America, Coren published his infamous book and list of the most intelligent dogs.
+Here’s how he did it.

 Coren’s Dog Intelligence Criteria